 - On-campus apartments, such as the Western View, offer students a different lifestyle than the residence halls.
 On-campus apartments provide students with the best of both worlds: residing on the WMU campus near important resources, yet enjoying the independence of apartment-style living.

 - Residence life helps students establish a home at WMU through personal development, civic engagement and learning.
 WMU offers various living options, including community, suite and apartment style rooms.
 Visit the Residence Life website for virtual tours of the residence halls and to view a student housing contract.

 - Living learning communities are offered by Residence Life for those who are interested in living closely with others of the same major or interests.
 This type of housing is provided to help students with similar skills collaborate and succeed.
 Examples include fine arts, engineering, business, honors, and health and wellness.

 - Computer labs are available at no additional charge for students.
 WMU offers more than 2000 computers for students.
 The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by the academic colleges and departments and often have specialized software for specific disciplines.

 - Printing is available in all computer labs on campus.
 Students are able to print up to 500 pages per semester at no charge.

 - Inside Buster’s in the Bernhard Center, is WMU's technology store, providing computer hardware and software.
 They also offer computer repair services by calling (269) 387-5460.

 - The Help Desk, located in the University Computing Center, provides technical support such as anti-virus software, email, classroom technology, as well as computer, laptop and mobile device support.
 The Help Desk also offers a mobile help desk that provides similar support within the residence halls.
 Students may call (269) 387-4357 for technical support over the phone.

-First Year Experience is dedicated to providing guidance and support to new Broncos and their families for a successful beginning at WMU.
-FYE coordinates New Student Orientation, Fall Welcome, and First-Year Seminar opportunities that empower students to thrive at WMU.
+The Office of Student Transitions is dedicated to providing guidance and support to new Broncos and their families for a successful beginning at WMU.
+Student transitions coordinates New Student Orientation, Fall Welcome, and First-Year Seminar opportunities that empower students to thrive at WMU.